harshagunakidev/LastfmDemo/README.md

 # LastfmDemo App

-- It's application which shows the list of searched albums from server.
+- It's application which shows the list of searched albums and respective detailed info from server.

-# Whats Done:

   ## Tools
   - Xcode 11